maximebf/budgettracker/README.md

  - Support for auto-adding transactions to categories via keyword matching
  - Keep track of income, expenses and savings
  - Notifications for low amounts and categories warning threshold
+ - Stats page for the whole year and for each category (**TIP:** click on the year in the header)

 ### Income sources

 Define your monhtly income sources to make calculations accurate.
-As salaries are paid at the end of the month, the income will not be detected until the end which would render all statistics useless until the end of the month.
+As salaries are paid at the end of the month (in France), the income will not be detected until the end which would render all statistics useless until the end of the month.
 The system also allows you to define an income delay for salaries which are paid at the beginning of the next month.

 ### Planned expenses: